-- 1. Read General Rules. - 2.
-Open only to 4-H members (ages 7 to 12 years old 4-H age) enrolled in 4-H Bucket Calf project.
-Bucket calves must have been identified with 4-H ear tag by time designated of the current year, under supervision of a Reno County Extension Agent.
-Bucket calves will be tagged at the Reno County small animal tagging. - 3.
-4-H member may exhibit only one bucket calf at the fair.
-Bucket calves may be dairy, beef, or crossbred, born after January 1 of the current 4-H year. - Bucket calves will be housed in the beef tie barns and will be shown in the Beef Judging Arena. - 5.
-Exhibitors will be required to visit with judge about their bucket calf project during conference judging on Sunday.
+- Read General Rules. - Open only to 4-H members (ages 7 to 12 years old 4-H age) enrolled in the 4-H Bucket Calf project.
+Bucket calves must have been identified with 4-H ear tag by the time designated of the current year, under the supervision of a Reno County Extension Agent.
+Bucket calves will be tagged at the Reno County small animal tagging. - 4-H members may exhibit only one bucket calf at the fair.
+Bucket calves may be dairy, beef, or crossbred, born after January 1 of the current 4-H year. - Bucket calves will be housed in the beef tie barns and will be shown in the Beef Judging Arena. - Exhibitors will be required to visit with the judge about their bucket calf project during the conference judging on Sunday.
 Exhibitors must have a project poster available. - Calves shown in this division cannot be shown in any other class at the current year's fair. - Washing, brushing, and combing of calves will be allowed.
-No clipping or other show ring practices will be allowed. - 8.
-Parental assistance will be allowed. - 9.
-1st Year Bucket Calves will be judged using the following scorecard: 40% knowledge interview; 20% poster 20% appearance of calf; 20% presentation of the animal in the show ring.
-The poster should include the following information: 4-Her's name Calf's name Breed of calf Any other information -pictures, drawings, how you take care of calf, what you feed your calf, etc. Poster should be 28" by 22" (full size) this is 20% of your score. - 10.
-Ribbons will be awarded.
-Evaluation will be by conference judging and visual evaluation according to 4-H Bucket Calf scorecard. - Safety neck ropes are required when beef exhibits and bucket calves are tied in the beef barn and the tie-out area. - 12.
-All livestock animals must be loaded and unloaded in designated areas only
+No clipping or other show ring practices will be allowed. - Parental assistance will be allowed. - 1st Year Bucket Calves will be judged using the following scorecard: 40% knowledge interview; 20% poster 20% appearance of the calf; 20% presentation of the animal in the show ring.
+The poster should include the following information: 4-Her's name Calf's name Breed of calf Any other information pictures, drawings, how you take care of calf, what you feed your calf, etc. The poster should be 28" by 22" (full size) this is 20% of your score. - Ribbons will be awarded.
+The evaluation will be by conference judging and visual evaluation according to the 4-H Bucket Calf scorecard. - Safety neck ropes are required when beef exhibits and bucket calves are tied in the beef barn and the tieout area. - All livestock animals must be loaded and unloaded in designated areas only

-Class D1300 ---- Bucket Calf shown by 7 and 8 year old 4-Her.
-(No show sticks, combs or brushes allowed in ring during showing.)
+Class D1300 ---- Bucket Calf shown by 7 and 8-year-old 4-Her.
+(No show sticks, combs, or brushes allowed in the ring during showing.)

-Class D1301 ---- Bucket Calf shown by 9 and 10 year old 4-Her
+Class D1301 ---- Bucket Calf shown by 9 and 10-year-old 4-Her

-Class D1302 ---- Bucket Calf shown by 11 and 12 year old 4-Her.
+Class D1302 ---- Bucket Calf shown by 11 and 12-year-old 4-Her.